Caring for Aging Bones: Osteoporosis and Arthritis in Seniors

 Osteoporosis and arthritis are among the most common bone diseases encountered by seniors, but it should be noted that the two are different from one another.

-Osteoporosis generally weakens bones to the point that they are highly susceptible to breaks as bone-density decreases over time.
-Arthritis is considered a more general condition that impacts the joints and tissues that surround them.
 Both diseases impact the body in their own unique ways, creating different symptoms and outcomes.
-There are several lifestyle choices and behavioural measures that can be taken to attend to bone health to identify and protect against osteoporosis and arthritis.
+Several lifestyle choices and behavioural measures can be taken to attend to bone health to identify and protect against osteoporosis and arthritis.

 Promoting Bone Health